 2. Woodlands and Wildlife

-Work in partnership to restore the unique, wooded landscape of the Rusland Valley and Fells and to involve people in enhancing biodiversity by creating habitat stepping stones and monitoring priority species.
+To work in partnership to restore the unique, wooded landscape of the Rusland Valley and Fells and to involve people in enhancing biodiversity by creating habitat stepping stones and monitoring of priority species.

 3. Hidden Heritage